Saracevas/ram-soundboard/README.md

 ### About

 To commemorate the release of Rick and Morty season 3, I have created a little soundboard application featuring the characters from the show and their most notable quotes.
-The project is still extremely rough (not mentioning content lacking), and is far from being ready to be released into the wild.
+The project is still extremely rough (not to mention content lacking), and is far from being ready to be released into the wild.
 Perhaps some day.

 ### Screenshots